Dinwiddie’s jumper leads Nets over Cavaliers, 108-106

-CLEVELAND (AP)Spencer Dinwiddie keeps coming through in the clutch for the Brooklyn Nets.

-Dinwiddie’s fadeaway jumper with 1.9 seconds remaining gave Brooklyn its fourth straight victory, 108-106 over the Cleveland Cavaliers on Monday night.
+CLEVELAND (AP)Spencer Dinwiddie hit a fadeaway jumper with 1.9 seconds remaining to give the Brooklyn Nets their fourth straight victory, 108-106 over the Cleveland Cavaliers on Monday night.

+Cleveland erased a 106-97 deficit with just over 2 minutes left and tied the game on Collin’s Sexton’s free throw with 21 seconds to play.

+Following a shot clock violation, the Nets called timeout and set up the last play.
+Dinwiddie took the inbounds pass from Joe Harris, dribbled to the right of the key and hit the tiebreaking shot.

 Dinwiddie scored 23 points on the day he was voted Eastern Conference player of the week.
+Jarrett Allen had 22 points and a season-high 21 rebounds, going 9 of 10 from the field and adding a key block of Jordan Clarkson’s shot late in the game.

-The Nets are 5-1 without leading scorer Kyrie Irving, who missed his sixth straight game with a sore shoulder.
-Dinwiddie is averaging 24.6 points in Irving’s absence.
+The Nets (9-8) moved over .500 for the first time this season.
+Kyrie Irving missed his sixth straight game with a sore shoulder, but the Nets are 5-1 without their leading scorer.

-”Spencer Dinwiddie just put on a clinic on how to keep your team under control and make the right play,” Cleveland coach John Beilein said.

-Following a shot clock violation and the score tied 106-all, the Nets called timeout with 6.2 seconds left.
-Dinwiddie, after taking the inbounds pass from Joe Harris, dribbled around Cedi Osman to the right of the key and hit the tiebreaking shot from 18 feet.

-Dinwiddie improvised after taking the pass and was hoping center Jarrett Allen would bail him out if he missed.

-”I was trying to get a shot up in the first three seconds, so Jarrett had a chance to tip it in,” Dinwiddie said. ”Cedi was kind of sliding right, so I took a couple dribbles and put it up.”

 Cavaliers forward Kevin Love was out for the second straight game because of a sore back.

-”It felt good,” Sexton said. ”It went in and out.
-I’ve just got to make it the next time.
-I know I should have made it.”

-Cleveland maintained possession, but Allen blocked Clarkson’s shot and the Cavaliers followed with their shot clock violation.
+The Nets led 97-95 midway through the fourth, but pushed the lead to nine points.
+Harris had a pair of baskets, Dinwiddie scored in the lane and Taurean Prince hit a 3-pointer to put the Nets up 106-97.

+Cleveland scored the next eight points and cut the lead to one with a minute to play.
+Sexton made the first free throw after being fouled by Dinwiddie, but missed the second shot.
+Cleveland maintained possession, but didn’t get a shot off and gave Brooklyn a chance to win.

-Brooklyn didn’t shoot a free throw in the first half but was 9 of 11 at the line in the third quarter.
-The Nets didn’t get to the line in the fourth.
+Brooklyn didn’t shoot a free throw in the first haf but was 9 of 11 at the line in the third quarter.

 TIP-INS